xrootd/howto/docs/tpc/S3storge.md

     ```
     xrootd.chksum max 32 adler32 /etc/xrootd/xrdadler32.sh
     ```
-  * Install the Davix rpm (available from EPEL).
   * A staging space.
 When writing to s3 storage, Davix temporarily stores a complete file to this staging area before it uploads the file to the s3 storage.
     - The default space is /tmp.
 It can be changed by unix environment variable **DAVIX_STAGING_AREA**
   * xrootd needs the XrdClHttp plugin and configuration to load the plugin.
+The rpm for this plugin is available in EPEL as `xrdcl-http`
+  * Install the Davix rpm (available from EPEL).

 ### Checksum and an example /etc/xrootd/xrdadler32.sh